Georgia under a dense fog advisory until Wednesday morning

 Moderate your speed:

-Slow down and allocate extra travel time to reach your destination safely.
+Slow down and allow extra travel time to reach your destination safely.

 Ensure your vehicle is visible to others by using low-beam headlights, which also activate your taillights.
 If available, employ your fog lights.